 Activity Based Working aims to boost collaboration, productivity, and flexibility while reducing costs.
 It's a workplace strategy that provides people with a choice of settings for a variety of workplace activities.
 Rather than forcing individuals to undertake all their work at one setting, ABW allows people to physically locate themselves where it is most suitable for them to complete their job.

-Spaces are designed to create opportunities for intense, focused work to impromptu and informal meeting space, to formal meeting rooms depending on the work an individual is undertaking.
+In activity based Workplaces Spaces are designed to create opportunities for intense, focused work to impromptu and informal meeting space, to formal meeting rooms depending on the work an individual is undertaking.

 To support ABW, the workspace and facilities can be divided into different zones and clusters.